wangerekaharun/StreamComposeAttachments/README.md

 ## Conclusion

-You've seen how easy it is to add custom attachments to Jetpack Compose UI components.
+You've seen how easy it is to add custom attachments to Stream Compose UI components.
 You can add as many custom attachments as your app supports.

 The full sample project with examples in this tutorial [on GitHub](https://github.com/wangerekaharun/StreamComposeAttachments)

-Check the [Sending Custom Attachments]() sections that explain more about custom attachments.

 The [Compose SDK](https://getstream.io/chat/docs/sdk/android/compose/overview/) is still in beta.
 In case you have any feedback on using the SDK, reach the team [on Twitter](https://twitter.com/getstream_io) and [on GitHub](https://github.com/GetStream/stream-chat-android).